Jirka-Mayer/BachelorThesis/thesis-text.md

 | 11   | 0.41 | `?` token                                            |

 Pages 9 and 11 ended up last, because they are only present for writer 49, who ended up as the worst writer.
 Page 3 is very interesting.
 It is the only page, that can be fully encoded using Mashcima encoding and all the smybols it contains can be engraved using the Mashcima engraving system.
-It is, however, also the simplest page in that it does not contain any complicated expressions and contains only few slurs.
-This is supported by the fact that page 5 ended up also very well and the page 5 is very comparable in its layout and complexity to the page 3.
+It is, however, also the simplest page in that it does not contain any complicated expressions and contains only a few slurs.
+This is supported by the fact that page 5 ended up with also very low error and the page 5 is very much comparable in its layout and complexity to the page 3.

 ### Language model